Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Examples of hazard models defined through ODEs

 The solution $h(t)$, $t \in [0,\infty)$ is positive and finite, and $\lim_{t \rightarrow \infty} h(t) = \kappa$.
 The corresponding cumulative hazard function is

 It is straightforward to see that its corresponding pdf is

 Simulating from this model can be done by inverting the cdf, as follows.
 Let $u$ be realisation of a $U(0,1)$ distribution.
 Then,

 is a realisation of the logistic growth model.
 An advantage of model \eqref{eq:logisODE} is that it does not force the hazard function to be either $0$ or $\infty$ at $t=0$, in contrast to the Weibull distribution (among other distributions).
-Moreover, the shapes of the hazard function are also increasing or decreasing.
+Moreover, the shapes of the hazard function are also increasing or decreasing (see Figure \ref{fig:logisticHazard}).
 The parameters have a clear interpretation as $h_0$ represents the value of the hazard function at $t=0$, $\kappa$ represents the asymptotic point of stability of the hazard function, and $\lambda$ represents the growth rate of the hazard function.
-Figure \ref{fig:LogisticHazard} shows some examples of the logistic growth hazard model.
-Only for camparisosns, since there exists and analystic solution, these were also calculated using the ``Livermore Solver for Ordinary Differential Equations with Automatic method switching'' (\texttt{LSODA}, SciPy implementation).
+Figure \ref{fig:logisticHazard} shows some examples of the logistic growth hazard model.
+The numerical solutions are only presented for illustration, since there exists an analytic solution.
+The numerical solutions were calculated using the ``Livermore Solver for Ordinary Differential Equations with Automatic method switching'' (\texttt{LSODA}, SciPy implementation).
 The analytic solution is plotted for $h_0 = \kappa/10$, for comparison.
-In all cases, we can notice how $h(t) \rightarrow \kappa$ as $t\to\infty$.